richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 The updated external network supports adding members by using the invitation flow.

-Admins can also use Cross-Tenant Sync to move users directly into Entra, and those users have access to the new external network.
+Admins can also use Cross-Tenant Sync to move users directly into Entra.
+Those users have access to the new external network.